1969 Montréal Expos

 - Minor League Pitcher of the Year: Balor Moore (GCL Expos Rk and West Palm Beach Expos A)

-The third major highlight of that first month took place on April 17 (Boxscore) in Philadelphia when Bill Stoneman pitched a 7-0 no-hitter against the Phillies.
-With such incredible beginnings, it was no surprise that fans immediately adopted their new team, and that they became known to everyone as Nos z'Amours (our beloved ones), after the headline chosen by journalist Jean-Paul Sarrault in his article describing their inaugural game in New York.
-They would quickly hit rough times however, including an epic 20 game losing streak from May 13 to June 7 that shattered any illusion that the team would be competitive that first year.
+The third major highlight of that first month took place on April 17th (Boxscore) in Philadelphia when Bill Stoneman pitched a 7-0 no-hitter against the Phillies.
+With such incredible beginnings, it was no surprise that fans immediately adopted their new team, and that they became known to everyone as Nos z'Amours (our beloved ones), after the headline chosen by journalist Jean-Paul Sarault in his article describing their inaugural game in New York.
+They would quickly hit rough times however, including an epic 20-game losing streak from May 13th to June 7th that shattered any illusion that the team would be competitive in its first year.